The Process Of Defending Your Nursing License In Texas

 If you're the target of a BON investigation, this can be a scary experience – one in which the outcome could affect not only your current employment, but also your nursing career.
 All disciplinary sanctions by the Texas Board of Nursing become public record, which means they could follow you for years to come.

-Throughout the entire license defense process (investigation to resolution), you have the right to an attorney.
+Throughout the entire license defense process (investigation to resolution), you've the right to an attorney.
 And having an experienced nurses attorney by your side can potentially make a big difference in the outcome, which could take some time.
 BON investigations, on average, stretch out over six to twelve months.

 The basic steps in the nursing license defense process include: